Does transplanted hair fall out?

-In today’s cosmetic era, hair transplant is a permanent and effective solution for baldness.
-If you are thinking to do a hair transplant, then you should know that transplanted hair fall out, which is common and temporary.
-Hair fall is a natural function of the body as it is common to lose hair between 80-100 hairs every day.
-The important thing is to know the difference between normal hair shedding and shedding after hair transplant of the transplanted hair grafts.
-Even you should also know the factors affecting the loss of transplanted hair.
+In today’s cosmetic era, a hair transplant is a permanent and effective solution for baldness.
+If you are thinking to do a hair transplant, then you should know that transplanted hair does fall out, which is common and temporary.
+Hair fall is a natural function of the body and it is common to lose between 80-100 hairs every day.
+The important thing is to know the difference between normal hair shedding and shedding after a hair transplant of the transplanted hair grafts.
+You should also know the factors affecting the loss of transplanted hair.

-Let me explain to you in details about hair shedding:
+Let me explain to you in detail about hair shedding.

 Shedding after hair transplant:

-The catagen phase: This is also known as the “transitional phase”, which also lasts for 2-3 weeks.
+The catagen phase: This is also known as the “transitional phase”, which lasts for 2-3 weeks.

-The telogen phase: In this phase where most shedding occurs and can last for about 100 days.
+The telogen phase: In this phase, most shedding occurs and can last for about 100 days.
 During this time, normally 80-100 hairs can shed.

 1) Shock Hair Loss:

 During a hair transplant, small incisions are made, then the individual grafts are placed.
-Your hair transplant is whether FUT or FUE is performed, the procedure is traumatic on the scalp and the surrounding hairs.
-Your hair grafts and the existing hairs can temporarily shed which is known as shock loss.
+For your hair transplant, FUT or FUE is performed.
+The procedure is traumatic on the scalp and the surrounding hairs.
+As a result, your hair grafts and the existing hairs can temporarily shed which is known as shock loss.

-You should not be scared if you notice the continued loss of hair, it will be between 1-5 weeks after the hair transplant procedure.
-But within a short span of time, new hairs will eventually grow back again.
-Understand that “shock loss” is a normal part of the hair restoration development and although it is unavoidable, it is also temporary.
+You should not be scared if you notice the continued loss of hair, which will occur between 1-5 weeks after the hair transplant procedure.
+Within a short time, new hairs will eventually grow back again.
+Understand that “shock loss” is a normal part of hair restoration development and although it is unavoidable, it is also temporary.

 2) Graft Rejection:

 As a matter of fact, no doctor can give you a 100% guarantee on the occurrence of graft rejection.
 Many times, the recipient area might reject the donor grafts completely.
-In this case, the body’s immune system can reject the hair grafts and can destroy the transplanted tissue completely.
+In this case, the body’s immune system rejects the hair grafts and destroys the transplanted tissue completely.

-The post care is a must for hair transplant.
-You need to listen to your doctor and pay special attention to post-operative care or else it may lead to the complete destruction of the hair transplant.
+The post-care is a must for hair transplant.
+You need to listen to your doctor and pay special attention to post-operative care or else it may lead to the destruction of the transplanted grafts.

 Some of the steps that you need to keep in mind are: